Queen Victoria of the United Kingdom

 Left a widow at 42, Victoria never fully recovered from her beloved Albert’s death.
 For the rest of her life, she wore only clothes of mourning black with a white widow’s cap on her head.
 Her handkerchiefs and stationery displayed wide black edges.
 In each of her homes, Albert’s room was kept as if he were still alive.
 Servants opened and closed the curtains, changed linens, and laid out Albert’s clothes.
 Victoria slept with his nightshirt for years.
 Most notable was her almost complete withdrawal from public life for the rest of her reign.
 She did find some comfort in her ever-growing family of children, grandchildren, and great-grandchildren.
 Eventually, Victoria made trips to the south of France, where she enjoyed the Mediterranean sunshine.

 During her widowhood, two servants became important to Victoria, much to the distress of her family.
-During her early widowhood, Victoria heavily relied on her Scottish Highland servant John Brown from Balmoral.
+During her early widowhood, Victoria relied heavily on her Scottish Highland servant John Brown from Balmoral.
 There were rumors of a romance and a secret marriage, and Victoria was called Mrs. Brown.
-Brown treated the queen in a rough and familiar, but kind manner, which she relished.
+Brown treated the queen in a rough and familiar but kind manner, which she relished.
 In return, Brown was allowed many privileges which infuriated Victoria’s family.

 Queen Victoria and John Brown at Balmoral in 1863; Credit – Wikipedia